Conchylicultor/Deep-Learning-Tricks/networks.md

 *Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks, Jun-Yan Zhu, et al.* ([Arxiv](https://arxiv.org/abs/1703.10593))

+**Instance Normalization**: Applied for style transfer where the network uses a single pass to generate a target image.
+It's possible to generate better results by replacing the batch normalization layer by a similar layer which individually normalize each instance of the batch.

+*Instance Normalization: The Missing Ingredient for Fast Stylization, Dmitry Ulyanov, et al.* ([Arxiv](https://arxiv.org/abs/1607.08022))

 **Image search/retrival**: Project the image into an embedding space.
 Search close match using KNN with the previously indexed images.
 Approximate KNN with KD-Tree.

 **Super resolution images**:...